Best Of17 min read

 Pros:

-• Simple, calming interface (no stress trading here)
+• Simple, calm interface — no stress trading here

 Cons:

-• No individual stock picking — very limited investment control
+• No stock picking at all — very limited control

-• Round-up amounts alone won't build wealth fast; you'll need to add lump-sum investments too
+• Round-ups alone won't build wealth fast; you'll need to add bigger deposits too

-Acorns is the app for students who genuinely believe they "can't afford to invest" — because it proves them wrong by pulling in money they'd never notice anyway.
+Acorns is for students who genuinely say "I can't afford to invest" — because it proves that excuse wrong by pulling money they'd never miss anyway.

 5. M1 Finance — Best for Long-Term, Automated Portfolio Building